Best Bookkeeping Software for Handmade Businesses (2026 Guide)

 Last updated: April 2026

 Most bookkeeping tools are built for service businesses.
-A freelancer, a consultant, a plumber — they track income, log expenses, done.
+A freelancer, a consultant, a plumber: they track income, log expenses, done.
 But you’re making and selling physical products, which means you have a whole layer of complexity those tools just don’t address.

 Your materials cost money.
 Your supplies deplete.
-Your cost of goods sold isn’t a number you can pull from a single receipt — it’s calculated from everything that went into each batch, across every product you made and sold that year.
+Your cost of goods sold isn’t a number you can pull from a single receipt.
+It’s calculated from everything that went into each batch, across every product you made and sold that year.

 Pick the wrong software and you’ll spend tax season piecing it together by hand.
-Or worse, you’ll guess — and your COGS will be wrong.
+Or worse, you’ll guess, and your COGS will be wrong.

 Here’s how to think about bookkeeping software if you’re a maker.